Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Density of Hyperbolicity

 Applying Theorem~\ref{thm:lojasiewicz} repeatedly, we can find a manifold $M\subset U''$ of dimension $q' := q - k_1 - k_2$ on which the attracting and escaping coordinates are constant.

 By Theorem~\ref{thm:QC+con-rigidity}, any two maps in $M$ that have the same kneading sequence would be quasiconformally conjugate, and the dilatation would be supported on the Julia set.
-However, by the assumption, Lemma~\ref{lem:decomp} and Theorems~\ref{thm:nolinefieldJr} and \ref{thm:nolinefieldsLI}, this means that the maps would be conformally conjugate, and hence equal Thus no two maps in $M$ have the same kneading sequence.
+However, by the assumption, Lemma~\ref{lem:decomp} and Theorems~\ref{thm:nolinefieldJr} and \ref{thm:nolinefieldsLI}, this means that the maps would be conformally conjugate, and hence equal.
+Thus no two maps in $M$ have the same kneading sequence.
 Note that within $M$ the $k_1+k_2$ singular values in attracting basins or tending to infinity do not satisfy any non-persistent relations.
 (Two singular values are said to have a relation if they have the same grand orbit.)

-Now we apply the preceding theorem, to obtain a function $f\in M$ that satisfies $q'$ non-persistent critical relations of the form $f(v)=c$, where $v$ is a singular value and $c$ is a real critical point.
-This means that every singular value is eventually either mapped to a superattracting cycle or to one of the $k_1+k_2$ singular values that belong to attracting basins or to $I_{\R}(f)$ (and which, by assumption, do not satisfy any singular relations).
-Thus all singular values of $f$ belong to attracting basins or converge to infinity, as claimed. \end{proof}
+Now we apply Proposition~\ref{prop:density1}, to obtain a function $g\in M$ that satisfies $q'$ non-persistent critical relations of the form $g(v)=c$, where $v$ is a singular value and $c$ is a real critical point.
+This means that every singular value is eventually either mapped to a superattracting cycle or to one of the $k_1+k_2$ singular values that belong to attracting basins or to $I_{\R}(g)$ (and which, by assumption, do not satisfy any singular relations).
+Thus all singular values of $g$ belong to attracting basins or converge to infinity, as claimed. \end{proof}

-\begin{cor}[Density of hyperbolicity for bounded functions]\ Let $f\in\SR$ and suppose that $f|\R$ is bounded (resp.\ $f$ satisfies the sector condition).
-Then hyperbolicity (resp.\ real-hyperbolicity) is dense in $\MfRt$. \end{cor} \begin{proof} This is an immediate consequence of the previous result.
-(Note that all functions in $\MfR$ will also satisfy the sector condition.) \end{proof}
+\begin{cor}[Density of hyperbolicity for bounded functions]\ Let $f\in\SR$ and suppose that one of the following holds: \begin{enumerate} \item $f|\R$ is bounded; \item $f$ satisfies the sector condition; or \item $f$ has bounded criticality. \end{enumerate} Then if (a) holds then hyperbolicity is dense in $\MfRt$.
+If (b) or (c) hold then real-hyperbolicity is dense in $\MfRt$. \end{cor} \begin{proof} This is an immediate consequence of the previous result.
+(Note that each of the conditions (a), (b) and (c) is invariant under real-quasiconformal equivalence, and hence no function $g\in \MfR$ supports an invariant line field on $L_I(g)$ by Theorems \ref{thm:nolinefieldJr} and \ref{thm:nolinefieldsLI}.) \end{proof}

 This proves Theorem \ref{thm:perturbbounded} (and the corresponding statement for maps satisfying the sector condition).
 We now deduce Theorem \ref{thm:densityunbounded} (of which Theorem \ref{thm:densitybounded} is a special case).